ONLY USE THE Ride1UP CHARGER PROVIDED.

 Charging time can vary, it typically takes 2-6 hrs.
 Don't store your battery plugged into the charger.
 Charging should be monitored, and batteries should not be left plugged into a charger for more than the recommended charging time.

 Do not neglect your battery - Keeping tabs on your battery every few weeks and charging it to the healthy voltage level will extend your batteries life.
 Leaving your bike/battery unattended for weeks to months will damage your battery cells and expedite cell degradation.
 Keeping your battery charged and doing a monthly battery check to make sure it is within the healthy battery charging window will reduce the chance of damaging your battery or necessitating replacement.

 If your battery is low and your charger appears to not be charging, the charger may not be working properly.
 If the led stays green after you plug it in and it never gets warm, this would indicate it is not charging.
 Please check to make sure everything is plugged in.
 Please never wiggle or move the plug in the battery's charging port.
 Please try a different outlet.
 If it still is not charging, please make a short video showing the battery and charger as the charger is plugged in.
-Please send it to Support@ride1up.com or share a link to the video so we can better assist you.
+Please contact us and share a link to the video so we can better assist you.

 If your display is showing 100% and the charger is still red (charging), the battery is likely still charging the voltage.
 The last 10% charges exponentially slower.